mofongo/norns-web/README.md

-Experimental port of Norns to use web apis.
+Experimental and ridiculous browser port of monome norns — softcut, screen, clock, MIDI, and Lua scripts running on Web Audio.
+No SuperCollider engines.
+This is very much a work in progress.